alump/ScaleImage/README.md

 ## Release notes

 ### Version 0.5.0 (2017-06-27)
-- API clean up
+- API has been cleaned up
-- Alternative text set to aria-label on clien side
+- Alternative text is now set as aria-label attribute on client side
 - Widgetset name to org.vaadin.alump.scaleimage.ScaleImageWidgetset
+- API to define background color

 ### Version 0.4.1 (2017-03-20)
 - API now allows to define all CSS values of background.
 Offering alternative to CSS styling all these parameters in theme.